xendk/custode.el/README.md

   command that can be run by the shell.
 New commands always starts out disabled, so adding a command wont make anything happen in itself.
 * `k`: Remove a command.
+* `e`: Edit command.
+Allows for changing the command but retain state.
 * `w`: Watch a command.
 This makes custode run this task whenever saving a file in the project.
 When run interactively, this will also trigger the command (can be suppressed with a prefix argument).